-An artifact namer: Given the unique id of a moveable object (creature or artifact), returns the short name of the thing.

-An artifact describer: Given the unique name of a moveable object (creature or artifact), returns a full description of that object

-An artifact initialiser: Creates an initial list of moveable objects (creatures and artifacts), and returns a list of their unique ids.
+- An artifact namer: Given the unique id of a moveable object (creature or artifact), returns the short name of the thing. - An artifact describer: Given the unique name of a moveable object (creature or artifact), returns a full description of that object - An artifact initialiser: Loads a list of moveable objects (creatures and artifacts) from a game configuration file, and returns a list of their unique ids.

-An artifact placement checker: Given a list of artifacts in a room, checks that all placement constraints on those artifacts are obeyed.

-An artifact/action checker: Given the unique name of an artifact, and an action word, returns true or false depending on whether the action is valid for that artifact.

-An artifact/action updater: Given the unique name of an artifact, and an action word, updates the artifact's attributes.
+- An artifact placement checker: Given a list of artifacts in a room, checks that all placement constraints on those artifacts are obeyed. - An artifact/action checker: Given the unique name of an artifact, and an action word, returns true or false depending on whether the action is valid for that artifact. - An artifact/action updater: Given the unique name of an artifact, and an action word, updates the artifact's attributes.
 Returns true if the artifact was destroyed, false otherwise.

-An artifact metamorphasizer: Given the unique name of an artifact, and a description, changes the description of the artifact to the given description.

-An action lister: Returns a complete list of all action words used for all artifacts included in the game, including those action words that apply to whole classes of artifacts.

-A tool action checker: Given a tool and an action and an object, checks that the action is valid for that tool on that object.

-A tool action describer: Given a tool and an action and an object, returns a description of the result of using that tool on that object, and updates the tool and/or object description accordingly.
+Returns an error flag is the action is not valid for the artifact. - An artifact metamorphasizer: Given the unique name of an artifact, and a description, changes the description of the artifact to the given description. - An action lister: Returns a complete list of all action words used for all artifacts included in the game, including those action words that apply to whole classes of artifacts. - A tool action checker: Given a tool and an action and an object, checks that the action is valid for that tool on that object. - A tool action describer: Given a tool and an action and an object, returns a description of the result of using that tool on that object, and updates the tool and/or object description accordingly.